uchicago-cs/chiventure/src/cli/examples/bison-demo/script.md

 `look`

 All of these are parsed into the same output as current chiventure, however bison is capable of much more.
+#### synonyms
+currently, there is a mechanism to add synonyms in chiventure, but it requires a good amount of work.
+In bison, adding synonyms is super easy.
+We can have
+`go north`
+`move north`
+`travel north`
+and
+`walk north`
+all have the same output with about one extra line of code

+#### prepositions
+We can also have bison ignore filler words, so I can now say:
+`take the pset`
+`go to the south`

+but not just "to" and "the", we can also do...

+`use my sword on borja`
+or
+`view my stats`

+and we can define these on a per command or kind basis!

+#### longer names
+Another great thing is we can have long noun names be recognized While we were able to get this to work with quote association in current chiventure, it is quite a large amount of work whereas it is handled automatically by Bison!
+So I can say

+`take sword of power`
+`go to the castle of fire`

+###putting it all together
+putting it all together we can have commands like:

+take my sword of power
+use the sword of power on the evil clone of borja